bokhtiar-rana-backend/js-fundamentals/Init.md

 **https://jsdoc.app/, can be used for documentation comment**

 ```
-Variables in JS are untyped, so a Variable that is initialized with <sub>number<sub>
+Variables in JS are untyped, so a Variable that is initialized as NUMBER
-can be set to <sub>string</sub> later.
+can be set to STRING later.
 Though, it's not a good idea to do this.
 There might be some scenarios, where this is necessary.
 Ex: Writing some generic that might work with different types
 ```